gangachris/gangachris.com/content/post/0008_helm_k8s_digital_ocean.md

 ## Introduction
 I know, the title is a mouthful.

 This article serves a guide to deploy common open source developer tools to a server you own (Digital Ocean in this case).

 The choice on the individual technologies was however made purely on the basis that all this should be reproducible.

 If it is reproducible, it means to deploy this to a different cloud provider, you would require very little effort.
 This part is mainly played by HELM, since it allows us to package deployments as configuration (some would say as code).

 ## Prerequisites
 To fully follow along this article, you need to have a basic understanding of a few things.
 But I try to be as clear as possible.

-- An Open Source Dev Tool (In this case, we will be deploying Concourse CI, and Grafana dashboard), but having knowledge of any free and open source developer tool should help
+- An Open Source Dev Tool (In this case, we will be deploying Concourse CI, and Grafana dashboard), but having knowledge of any free and open source developer tool should help.

 - HELM - Goes hand in hand with Kubernetes.
 In depth knowledge of both Helm and K8s is not required, as we'll try to explain as much as possible, but knowing what they do would be nice.

 - Domain Names, and Domain Name Service - Since we will be doing this with a custom domain, having a domain name available to you would be nice.
-Also, knowing a little bit about how to change domain name servers on your domain name provide would be nice.
+Also, knowing a little bit about how to change domain name servers on your domain name provider would be nice.
 The example I use here is my domain (`gangachris.com`), which was registered with NameCheap.

-- [Digital Ocean Account](https://m.do.co/c/872896dd3f77) - This is not really necessary, as if you are familiar with a different cloud provider, you should be able to translate what we do here to your specific cloud provider.
+- [Digital Ocean Account](https://m.do.co/c/872896dd3f77) - This is not really necessary.
+If you are familiar with a different cloud provider, you should be able to translate what we do here to your specific cloud provider.
 Digital Ocean will provide you with $50 worth of credit for a month if you sign up.
 [Here's my referral link](https://m.do.co/c/872896dd3f77)

-- Terraform - Though not required, I use terraform to create the K8s cluster that will be used.
-Again, if you can go to your cloud provider and create a K8s cluster, and change your cluster context to point to it, you should be good to go.
+- Terraform - Though not required, I use terraform to create the Kubernetes cluster that will be used.
+Again, if you can go to your cloud provider and create a Kubernetes cluster, and change your cluster context to point to it, you should be good to go.

 Your computer needs to have the following installed in order to follow along.

   - kubectl - kubernetes cli
     - MAC: `brew install kubectl`
-  - minikube - will allow us to run a cluster locally for testing purposes.
+  - [minikube](https://github.com/kubernetes/minikube) - will allow us to run a cluster locally for testing purposes.
     - MAC: `brew cask install minikube`
   - helm - HELM CLI installed
     - MAC: `brew install kubernetes-helm`
   - terraform (optional)
     - MAC: `brew install terraform`
-  - doclt - digital ocean cli will allow us to set up authentication for digital ocean
+  - doctl - digital ocean cli will allow us to connect to digital ocean through the terminal
     - MAC: `brew install doctl`

 ### Local First

  If it runs locally, it usually means you are one step away from a good deployment.
 We will first run this setup locally, then transition into deploying it to Digital Ocean.

  Minikube requires that a virtualization software be installed.
 In my case, I have [Virtual Box](https://www.virtualbox.org/) already installed.

- Assuming you have all the prerequisites installed, we will create a local cluster with minikube.
+ Assuming you have all the prerequisites installed, we will create a local cluster called `tools` with minikube.
 ```sh
 $ minikube start -p tools
 ```